Padmavathi-SJ/DSA/Recursion/Recursion.md

 """
 ```

 ### 1047.
 Remove All Adjacent Duplicates In String
+* I used stack to keep store the resultant string
 ```
 import java.util.*;
 class Main{